 PLOT

 It doesn't take much to pique my interest when it comes to fairytale elements.
-So despite not liking Caraval or reading the next two installments, I was eager to try this book after the description hit all the right notes.
+So despite the first Caraval book not being my jam, I was interested to try this book after the description hit all the right notes.

 Fool me twice . . .

-I spent forever trying to make sense of this plot.
-Vaguely fairytale aspects that weren't fleshed out at all were smooshed with a childlike fever dream and topped with an overdramatic soap opera cherry.
+I don't think this franchise is for me, friends.
+Vaguely fairytale aspects that weren't fleshed out felt like it had been smooshed with a Disney princess fever dream and topped with a soap opera cherry.

 NOTE: I apologize for how spoilery this review will be, but I know not how else to process my thoughts on this book.
 If you wish to avoid spoilers, please skip ahead to the character and world sections!

-From this point forward, things get really weird and confusing.
+From this point forward, things get confusing.
 I'll . . . do my best.

-Jacks stops the wedding, but by turning everyone to stone.
-Evangeline is horrified; Jacks points to a chalice of poison and tells her she can save everyone by turning herself to stone (How?
+Jacks stops the wedding by turning everyone to stone; Evangeline is horrified.
+Jacks points to a chalice of poison and tells her she can save everyone by turning herself to stone (How?
 Why?
 We'll never know).
 Evangeline drinks.

 Six weeks later, she awakens to the Fate Poison, who has cured her (compliments of Jacks, we're later told).
 Following her glorious return, she's famous for saving her family and has to beat off unwanted suitors vying for the hero of Valenda.

 Luc, however, was severely injured by a pack of wolves and has disappeared (???).
-Oh, and Evangeline missed out on the Week of Terror, wherein all the Fates returned to the world and, uh, rained chaos upon the land (How?
+Oh, and Evangeline missed out on the Week of Terror, wherein all the Fates returned to the world and rained chaos upon the land (How?
 Why?
 We'll never know).

 After an indeterminable amount of time moping, Evangeline is called to the palace by the Empress (the protagonist of Caraval), where she's asked to attend Nocte Neverending in the Empress's stead (because Evangeline is a hero?).